 When should you cancel your home warranty?

-If you wish to cancel your home warranty, you should do so either within the first 30 days of the contract (the timeframe that most companies allow customers to cancel and receive full refunds) or immediately before the contract is up for renewal.
-If you cancel your home warranty contract outside of these two time periods, you will likely need to pay a cancellation fee and will only receive a partial refund or no refund at all.
+If you wish to cancel your home service contract, you should do so either within the first 30 days of the contract (the timeframe that most companies allow customers to cancel and receive full refunds) or immediately before the contract is up for renewal.
+If you cancel your home warranty outside of these two time periods, you will likely need to pay a cancellation fee and will only receive a partial refund or no refund at all.

 Is there a deductible for a home warranty?